katerinahristjuk/Service-heating/README.md

 # Service Heating
-This is a Web application, designed for activities coordination between consumers and maitenance department.
+This is a Web application, designed for activities coordination between consumers and maintenance  department.

 # Description
 For this Web application the following technologies were used: